All Collections

 Make a hidden ticket

-Add or import them manually
+Add or import manually

 Communicate clearly

-Screenshot of the New User modal in the Webex Events Platform.
+The New User modal in the Webex Events Platform.
 The image is the Slido logo, and the last name field says (Sponsor) after the person's last name.

 Think about: